But the Lord has been my high tower, my God, the rock of my refuge. Psalm 94:22

 Who will stand up for me against the evildoers?

-my soul would have soon lived in silence.
+I would have soon lived in the silence of the grave.

 18 When I said, “My foot is slipping!”